 Initially, lottery vending machines in Florida could dispense only instant tickets.
-However, in 2012, Chapter No. 2012-130, L.O.F.
+However, in 2012, Chapter 2012-130, L.O.F.
 (HB 843), authorized the use of Full Service Vending Machines (FSVMs) in Florida.
 Tickets for both instant and terminal games can be purchased at these machines.
 In Fiscal Year 2012-13 the Lottery was able to activate and place 500 FSVMs and to redeploy the ITVMs to new locations.

-In Fiscal Year 2013-14, monthly surveys conducted by the Lottery found that 65.5 percent of adult Florida respondents reported playing at least one Florida Lottery game during the preceding 12 months and 54 percent reported playing at least one game during the past month.
-During that same fiscal year, funds generated for the EETF equaled 27.3 percent of total Lottery proceeds.
+In Fiscal Year 2014-15, monthly surveys conducted by the Lottery found that 64 percent of adult Florida respondents reported playing at least one Florida Lottery game during the preceding 12 months and 51 percent reported playing at least one game during the past month.
+During that same fiscal year, funds generated for the EETF equaled 26.6 percent of total Lottery proceeds.

 Total collections are distributed as follows: variable percentages, as determined by the department, of the gross revenue from the sale of terminal and instant lottery tickets are returned to Lottery players as prizes.
 The next portion of the proceeds is used to compensate the nearly 13,300 Lottery retailers around the state that sold the tickets.
 A third portion of the proceeds is used for operational costs including payments to vendors, advertising and promotional expenses, and administrative expenses of the department.
 The spending authority for operating costs is appropriated through the legislative budget process.
 Revenues from ticket sales remaining after payment of prizes, retailer fees and department operating expenses are transferred to the EETF.
 Following an annual financial audit, any unencumbered balance which remains in the Operating Trust Fund at the end of each fiscal year is transferred to the EETF.
-In Fiscal Year 2013-14, approximately 63.9 percent of Lottery proceeds were spent on prizes, 5.5 percent on retailer compensation, 1.4 on vendor fees, and 1.4 percent on operational costs, leaving 27.8 percent for transfer to the EETF.
+In Fiscal Year 2014-15, approximately 65.1 percent of Lottery proceeds were spent on prizes, 5.5 percent on retailer compensation, 1.5 percent on vendor fees, and 1.3 percent on operational costs, leaving 26.6 percent for transfer to the EETF.

-Currently, 43 states and the District of Columbia are authorized to operate state lotteries.
-Forty-two of these states and the District of Columbia operate instant ticket games and at least one form of terminal game.
-(North Dakota does not operate its own state games, but participates in multi-state games.)
+Currently, 44 states and the District of Columbia are authorized to operate state lotteries.
+Forty-two of these states and the District of Columbia operate both instant ticket games and terminal games.
+North Dakota and Wyoming only operate terminal games.
 In Fiscal Year 2013-14, Florida ranked second in total sales and ninth in per capita sales among U.S. lotteries.
-In regard to transfers to government, the Florida Lottery ranks second
+In regard to transfers to government, the Florida Lottery ranks second.